chbooks/styleGuide_ebooks/readme.md

 1. First, no ASCII.
 No ANSI.
 No Latin-1.
 No Mac roman.
 And hell no Windows-1252 or similar.
 Unicode all the way; UTF-8 to be specific.
 If you don't know what we are talking about, please go read [Joel Spolsky on the topic](http://www.joelonsoftware.com/articles/Unicode.html) (we'll wait).
 2. Second, we prefer the text be transcoded to UTF-8 rather than simply declared as UTF-8 in the header.
 If it says it's UTF-8 on the tin, please ensure that's what it is.
 In practice that means you'll probably have to change the encoding preferences in your text editor.
 If you are tempted to blindly copy & paste from MsWord into an HTML doc while declaring UTF-8 at the top, please think twice.
 It's quick and dirty and it works.
 We get it.
 But in our experience, this causes problems elsewhere, so please avoid doing this if you can.
 2. Third, we like proper punctuation.
-We like typographers quotes.
+We like typographer's quotes.
 We like emdashes.
 And we like one space between sentences.
 In our device testing we've found &mdash; provided you do items one and two above &mdash; the need to use HTML entities for every type of punctuation can be minimized.
 Our advice: use HTML entities to get the job done, but if the unicode punctuation looks fine during QA, don't feel you need to add in HTML entities for their own sake.
 3. Fourth, we like semantic mark-up.
 We like lists to be in list tags.
 We think [there is a difference between text that is italicized and text that is emphasized](http://learn.shayhowe.com/advanced-html-css/semantics-accessibility/).
 We think abbreviations and addresses and alt-text should be coded properly.
 Having said that we understand this can be overkill.
 We won't be paying you enough to definitively weigh in on whether LASER should be coded as an acronymn or not.
 Just please take care and please be consistent.

 ---
 ###Our House Style: Punctuation

-The text will have been edited _before_ it is sent to assembly but in certain cases it is handy that the ebook developer know a little about our practices upstream of the creation of the ebook.
+Typically text will have been edited _before_ it is sent for assembly but in certain cases it is handy that the ebook developer know a little about our practices upstream of the creation of the ebook.
 Here is a selection of entries from our house style that may be relevant during production.

 __Commas:__ The Oxford comma, yes please.

 __Dashes:__ Our house-style dictates spaces on either side of dashes.
 If they aren't present, please add them in.

+__French Spacing:__ No thank you.

 ---